idm-oxford/climate-vbd-uncertainty-paper/README.md

 https://huggingface.co/spaces/will-s-hart/climate-vbd-uncertainty).

-To reproduce the figures, download the source code and create a `conda` virtual environment with the required dependencies:
+To reproduce the figures, download the source code and create a ``conda`` virtual environment named 'climate-vbd-uncertainty' with the required dependencies:
 ```
 climate-vbd-uncertainty-paper $ conda env create -f environment.yml
 ```